JorjaFox/library/content/posts/recaps/csi-vegas/0107-intheblood.md

 ## Notes

-* Sara picked up Grissom's meds for land-sickness.
-He's doing okay.
+* Sara asked about Grissom's meds for land-sickness.
+He's doing okay, but feels solving a case would lower his cortisol levels more than the meds.
 * Sara has always thought quick on her feet, and today is saved Hodges.
 * Sara still cares deeply about animals.